-Where parents/carers apply for the nearest suitable school and the school is unable to offer a place, support with Travel Support may be offered to the next nearest school with a place, providing the eligibility criteria are met.
+Where parents/carers apply for the nearest suitable school2 and the school is unable to offer a place, Travel Support will be offered to the next nearest school with a place, providing the eligibility criteria are met.
 This will be reviewed at each Annual Review and the Local Authority may exercise their right to request a school change if it would make more efficient use of Council's resource.